Mutazione

-Mutazione is a 2019 adventure exploration video game created by developer Die Gute Fabrik, and published by Akupara Games.
-It launched for Windows, MacOS, PlayStation 4, and on iOS through Apple Arcade on September 19, 2019, with the Nintendo Switch and Xbox One versions later released on May 26, 2021.
+Mutazione is a 2019 adventure video game developed and published by Die Gute Fabrik.
+It launched for iOS through Apple Arcade as well as on Linux, Windows, macOS and PlayStation 4 by Akupara Games on September 19, 2019.
+It released on the Atari VCS on December 11, 2020.
+It was released on the Nintendo Switch and Xbox One on May 26, 2021.
 The game is set on an island where the player tends to the local gardens and learns more about the town's people.

 Gameplay

 Mutazione is an adventure game, where the player walks around the different areas and interacts with the environment.
 The player plays as Kai, who goes to the island one summer in order to see her dying grandfather who lives there.
-The game takes place over different days, each with unique events.
+The game takes place over different days within Kai's one week stay, styled as chapters, each with unique events.
 While in conversation, the player can choose different responses that will affect the discussion.

-While gardening the player can grow different types of plants, from bushes to trees.
+While gardening, the player can grow different types of plants, from bushes to trees.
 Seeds can be found all over the island from other plants.
 The player needs to give the plant the required space in order for it to grow and different ones require other types of soil.
-Each plant also creates different sounds, which when combined with other greenery can create music.
+Each plant also creates different sounds which, when combined with other greenery, can create music.